 Snoring/Sleep Apnea: An upper airway evaluation is completed by our otolaryngologist.
 A sleep study evaluation may be ordered.
 A breathing machine called a continuous positive airway pressure (CPAP) machine is one of many options; a surgical procedure called a uvulopalatopharyngoplasty (UPPP) may be recommended.

-Deviated Septum: In a deviated septum. the top of the cartilaginous ridge leans to the left or the right, causing obstruction of the affected nasal passage.
+Deviated Septum: In a deviated septum, the cartilaginous ridge leans to the left or the right causing obstruction of the affected nasal passage.
 Patients may have breathing difficulties, bloody noses, or of sleep disorders such as snoring or sleep apnea.
 The surgical procedure that corrects the deviated septum is called a septoplasty.